Characters: The Wheel Of Time Taveren

 - Blasé Boast: When he wants to impress a woman.

-- Born Lucky: Very much so, especially as he comes into his power as a ta'veren.
+- Born Lucky: Especially as he comes into his power as a ta'veren.
 He practically can't go for a walk without tripping over a Chekhov's Gun.

 - Butt Monkey: His "luck" has more to do with random events favoring him when he desperately needs it than with being fortunate or happy (he is still the luckiest man pertaining fortune, the other facet is just stronger still).
 If you were to hear described everything that happens to him in the series without luck being mentioned, you wouldn't think he was lucky at all.
 Almost as soon as the adventure starts, he catches a Hate Plague that nearly kills him on four separate occasions before he's finally cured of it.
 Then he risks his life to save three young female channelers who use the One Power to treat him terribly when he rescues them.
 Then he gets hanged and left for dead (possibly even dies) before Rand resuscitates him.
 As a result of the hanging he gets saddled with thousands of years' worth of unwanted memories of battle, which cause him to become the general of his own army when it's the last thing in the world he wants.
 Then he has to kill in self-defense a woman he's slept with when she tries to kill him.
 Then he has to look after two of the three same female channelers from last time, and ends up getting raped by a queen for it.
 (Others in-universe think this is very funny.)
 Then he gets caught in the middle of an invasion that leaves him seriously injured and forced to spend more "quality time" with his rapist.
 Then he is stalked by an invincible killer, accidentally gets married, and loses an eye.
 And, in general, since this is a World of Badass, his own Bad Ass qualities are usually unnoticed and unappreciated by his fellow main characters.